Our Staff

 Julie McKinney, MS

-Director of Product Content and Health Literacy Specialist
+Director of Training / Health Literacy Specialist

 Sydni Raymond

 Sydni Raymond is a storyteller with a passion for helping organizations share their journey in the digital space.
 She is a New Orleans native and a graduate of Xavier University.
-In her time working in social media & communications, she has received numerous awards, including Public Relations Association of Louisiana’s 2020 Rising Professional Ember Award and NOLA.com’s 33 Greater New Orleans Business People on the Move.
+In her time working in social media and communications, she has received numerous awards, including the Public Relations Association of Louisiana’s 2020 Rising Professional Ember Award and NOLA.com’s 33 Greater New Orleans Business People on the Move.

 Paul Shafer